A Bible study with Jeffrey J. Harrison

 But when a man dies and is laid to his rest, when he perishes, what happens to him?

-Water disappears from bodies of water every day in the desert climate of the Middle East.
-Inches of water can evaporate from a lake in a single day.
+In the desert climate of the Middle East, water evaporates very quickly.
+Inches of water can disappear from a lake in a single day.
 Dry river beds are a common sight.
-And when this water disappears, it doesn't come back again—it's gone.
+And when this water disappears, it doesn’t come back again—it’s gone.

 Like evaporated water, once man dies he does not come back—at least not until the heavens themselves are removed.
 This is a prophetic allusion to the time of the resurrection (Isa.
 34:4; Matt.
 5:18; Rev. 6:14, 20:11).